 When not in use Innolux Aurora can be dimmed and used as a normal interior lamp.
 Isn’t that cool?

-Apart from SAD light boxes, on PureLifestyleWonders website you will also find other health products such as air purifiers, dehumidifiers, anti-allergy bedding, and more.
+Apart from SAD lamps, on PureLifestyleWonders website you will also find other health products such as air purifiers, dehumidifiers, anti-allergy bedding, and more.
 Check their website out here.